onflow/flow/flips/20210824-fcl-tx-payer-service.md

 The Transaction Fee Payer Service would depend on FCL.
 Should there be changes to any aspect of FCL that may impact the TPS, the service would have to be updated accordingly.

+The Flow team communicates out all breaking changes to the community consistently and with sufficient time to make any updates.

 ### Engineering Impact